 I would like to send SNMP traps as notifications, so that my trap receiver can process them.
 Is this possible?

-Beyond including an SNMP Trap Receiver sensor, PRTG Network Monitor includes the option to trigger notifications used to send SNMP traps to a computer where a trap receiver is listening.
-Trap receivers store these messages for later analysis and/or forward traps to the administrators using other means of alerting.
+PRTG comes with an SNMP Trap Receiver sensor.
+It can also trigger notifications that are used to send SNMP traps to a computer where a trap receiver is listening.
+Trap receivers store these messages and/or forward traps to administrators via alerts.

-- PRTG can only send standard SNMP Traps.
-SNMP V3 is not supported in the current implementation
+- PRTG can only send standard SNMP traps.
+SNMP v3 is currently not supported.

-- Host/IP and SNMP Port (usually port 162) of your trap receiver.
+- Host/IP Address and SNMP Port (usually port 162) of your trap receiver.

-- A Specific Trap Code to identify the purpose of the trap.
+- A Custom Trap Code to identify the purpose of the trap.

 - A string of your choice for the field Message.
 You can use the standard placeholders of PRTG.
-They will be substituted during runtime, just the same as in other notifications.
+They will be substituted during runtime, just like in other notifications.

-- In the field Agent IP you can enter an IP address to be used for sending the trap (or leave this field empty to automatically use the IP address of the computer running PRTG).
+- In the field Agent IP you can enter an IP address that is used for sending the trap.
+If you leave this field empty, the IP address of the PRTG core server system is used.

-SNMP traps sent by PRTG always use SNMP V1 format.
+SNMP traps sent by PRTG always use the SNMP v1 format.
 The following OIDs will be included in the trap:

 - 0 = State ended